 For Walser, a Rational Thanksgiving upended the nation’s god of mammon, and stressed equalizing the economy—or, in his plain phrase, “putting business affairs into more even channels.”

 Perhaps the sharpest attack on Thanksgiving came from Watson Heston, an atheist cartoonist and hardscrabble populist.
-Holed up in Carthage, Missouri, about 40 miles from Walser’s experiment, Heston created over 1,200 cartoons between 1885 and 1900 satirizing Christianity and promoting secularism, most of which appeared in the Truth Seeker, the banner freethought journal of the era.
+Holed up in Carthage, Missouri, about 40 miles from Walser’s experiment, Heston created more than 1,200 cartoons from 1885 to 1900 satirizing Christianity and promoting secularism, most of which appeared in the Truth Seeker, the banner free-thought journal of the era.
 The beloved artist of the country’s unbelievers, Heston warred against Thanksgiving from one year to the next.
-Despite the notoriety of his images, he never made a comfortable wage as a portrait painter and cartoonist.
+Despite the notoriety of his images, he never made a comfortable wage as a portrait painter or cartoonist.
 Penurious and often in failing health, he was utterly disdainful of Thanksgiving’s aura of divine blessing and pious gratitude.
 “I have no turkey—no, not even so much as poor frozen-toed rooster—to offer up as a burnt offering,” he observed as the holiday approached in 1884.
 “Really I am sorely puzzled what to return thanks for.”